Ancient & Modern

 Brynach was one of the Peregrinatio pro Christo ‘Pilgrims for Christ’.
 All we know of him for sure is that he founded this church in 540 AD, that he founded other churches and died and is commemorated at Braunton (Brannock’s ton) in Devon.
 There are numerous legends about him, as with other early Saints, but these were written 400 years later at a time when the monks who wrote them were trying to ‘big up’ the role of the Church in Society.
 We don’t know if these are true, but, as Dr. Johnson said, ‘you may believe them or not without imperilment to your soul’.

-5th or 6th Century Ogham Script (also Latin) is inscribed on this Stone – A monument to Maglocunus – Son of Clutorius.
+The Vitialanus Stone with 5th or 6th Century Ogham Script (also Latin) inscribed on it – A monument to Maglocunus – Son of Clutorius.

 The real reason Brynach chose Nevern was the protection afforded it by the Castle above the village which had been a fortified stronghold since Iron-age times and he was related to the Goedelic Tribal Chieftains who occupied it.
 Thus the first church came to be built in the shadow of the Castle.